“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 My healing is guidance towards

 advanced meditation.
-I will guide you deep into your depths to release the flow
+I will guide you deep into your depths to release your hiden and repressed stuff.
+Its ok, your safe now.
+Just let it out.
+The flow

-of your undiscovered power and teach you what to do with that power, how to use
+of your undiscovered power is found by transmuting your negative emotion but first you have to center yourself and find where it is in your biological biography.
+I can teach you what to do with that power, how to use

 There are some examples.